 The community benefits span an increasing number of activities and initiatives performed by many different individuals and departments.
-Hospital staff, management staff, and/or executive leadership may all be involved in the community benefits planning process, depending on the purpose and scope of the initiative.
+Hospital staff, management staff, and/or executive leadership all involved in the community benefits planning process, depending on the purpose and scope of the initiative.